Limit theorems for empirical processes of cluster functionals: Limit theorems for general empirical cluster processes

 is necessary and sufficient for the convergence of $Z_n$, provided all fidis of $Z_n$ converge.

-To prove asymptotic equicontinuity, we need a technical measurability condition, condition (D5) below, and, crucially, suitable bounds (D6) or (D6$'$) on the rate of increase of covering numbers.
-The condition (D5), in particular, is satisfied if the processes $(f(Y_{n}))_{f\in\mathcal {F}}$ are separable.
-The condition (D6) is stated in terms of a ``random entropy,'' while (D6$'$), which implies (D6), is phrased in terms of uniform entropy.
-To state the assumptions, we need the following definitions: for a given semi-metric $d$ on $\mathcal{F}$, the (random) \textit{covering number} $N(\varepsilon,\mathcal{F},d)$ is the minimum number of balls with radius $\varepsilon$ w.r.t. $d$ needed to cover $\mathcal{F}$.
-The condition (D6) bounds the rate of increase of $N(\varepsilon,\mathcal{F},d_n)$ as $\varepsilon$ tends to 0 for the random semi-metric
+To prove tightness we need a technical measurability condition, Condition (D5) below, and, crucially, suitable bounds (D6) or (D6') on the rate of increase of covering numbers.
+The condition (D5) in particular is satisfied if the processes $(f(Y_{n}))_{f\in\FF}$ are separable.
+The condition (D6) is stated in terms of a ``random entropy'', while (D6'), which implies (D6), is phrased in terms of uniform entropy.
+To state the assumptions, we need the following definitions:

+For a given semi-metric $d$ on $\FF$, the (random) {\em covering number} $N(\eps,\FF,d)$ is the minimum number of balls with radius $\eps$ w.r.t.\ $d$ needed to cover $\FF$.
+The condition (D6) bounds the rate of increase of $N(\eps,\FF,d_n)$ as $\eps$ tends to 0 for the random semi-metric